By Steve Kazella

-T-Mobile Lease UPDATE: Lewiston, Idaho - April 9, 2018.
-T-Mobile landlords are encouraged by Tower Genius to have a cell site leasing expert review their T-Mobile cell sites and lease agreements for compliance prior to T-Mobile's 5G upgrade.
+T-Mobile Lease UPDATE: Fort Walton Beach, Florida - December 14, 2020.
+T-Mobile cell site landlords are encouraged by Tower Genius, the USA's premier wireless lease consultancy, to have their T-Mobile cell site lease agreements reviewed for compliance prior to any T-Mobile 5G upgrades.

-Back in 2012 to 2014, over 10,000 T-Mobile cell sites were upgraded to the 4G network.
+Between 2011 and 2015, approximately 10,000 T-Mobile cell sites were upgraded to the 4G network.
 Since then as you've probably seen in TV advertisements, T-Mobile is promoting it's "5G Network".
 If your site hasn't been upgraded already to 5G, T-Mobile landlords can expect the next T-Mobile 5G LTE overlay to be rolled out and integrated into their networks.
 Even though many of T-Mobile's cell towers are now owned or controlled by Crown Castle, there are thousands of T-Mobile rooftop cell sites that are directly under T-Mobile management.
-Landlords are urged to have a Tower Genius LLC take a look at their lease agreements to see if T-Mobile has the authority to upgrade and expand there cell site without the landlords consent, or not, based on the letter of the lease?
+Landlords are urged to have Tower Genius take a look at their lease agreements to see if T-Mobile has the authority to upgrade and expand there cell site without the landlords consent, or not, based on the letter of the lease agreement?
 Remember the T-Mobile lease agreement is Gospel.
 The carrier has to live and die by it.
 In places like New York City we know that based on market intelligence we have obtained that a large number of T-Mobile cell sites from this particular carrier were not initially built in compliance with their lease agreements.
 Even a slight lease default is a default that can be a windfall for landlords.

 We know T-Mobile like the back of our hand, having done a plethora of work for them and their predecessors in a previous life.
 T-Mobile is notorious for waiting literally until the last second to renew or extend their rooftop leases, which often puts the carrier into a horrible negotiating position, but puts landlords into a leveraged position.

 There are a lot of 15 and 20-year OmniPoint and VoiceStream leases coming up for renewal in the next few years, and we want landlords to know that we want to help you to maximize your T-Mobile amendment and lease extensions when they come up for renewal.